-Prong collars are effective training tools, but they’re a rather controversial and polarizing piece of canine training equipment.
-Many people think they’re a cruel method of training, but that’s because they don’t truly understand how a prong collar works.
-When used properly, it’s a very effective and safe way to leash train your dog.
+A prong collar can be an effective training tool, but it’s also a controversial and polarizing piece of canine training equipment.
+Some people think that it’s a cruel method of training, but it’s likely that they don’t truly understand how a prong collar works.
+When used properly, it’s an effective and safe way to leash-train your dog.

 Prong collars are special training collars for dogs that have prongs pointing into the dog’s neck.
-These prongs aren’t very sharp, but they will let the dog know that a particular action is undesirable when they tighten.
-They’re only designed for short-term use.
+These prongs aren’t sharp, but when they tighten, they will let the dog know that a particular action is undesirable.
+This tool is only designed for short-term use.
 You should never be using a prong collar as a primary collar.
-Instead, they’re to be used as tools for training sessions to help teach your dog how to walk on the leash properly without pulling.
+Instead, it’s to be used as a tool for training sessions to help teach your dog how to walk on the leash properly without pulling.

 How to Use a Prong Collar

-Before you can think about putting a prong collar on your dog, you’ll need to pick the appropriate collar.
-There are many available, and they come in different designs and sizes.
-Luckily, most of them feature removable links that will allow you to alter the size to fit your dog as needed.
+Many prong collars are available and come in different designs and sizes.
+Most have removable links that enable you to alter the size to fit your dog as needed.

 2. Proper Placement

-The first step to properly fitting your dog’s collar is to ensure it’s in the right place.
-For a proper fit, the collar should be placed just behind your dog’s ears.
-This will allow the collar to distribute pressure evenly all the way around the dog’s neck.
-If not placed correctly, the pressure will apply unevenly, which can be dangerous and is likely to cause pain when the collar is tightened.
+The first step to properly fitting your dog’s collar is to ensure that it’s in the right place.
+For a proper fit, the collar should be just behind your dog’s ears.
+This way, it will distribute pressure evenly all the way around the dog’s neck.
+If not placed correctly, the pressure will be applied unevenly, which can be dangerous and likely to cause pain when the collar is tightened.

 3. Correct Fit

 Next, you need to ensure that the prong collar is set to the right size for your dog’s neck and head.
 The collar should not be able to fit over your dog’s head.
-If it can, then it’s too loose to be used effectively.
-Instead, the collar should fit snugly around your dog’s neck, staying in place just behind the ears.
-It shouldn’t be tight though; just snug.
+If it can, it’s too loose to be used effectively.
+Instead, it should fit snugly around your dog’s neck, staying in place just behind the ears.
+It shouldn’t be tight, though; just snug.
 The prong collar shouldn’t move around when your dog does.

-When properly fitted, prong collars are safe and effective training tools that can help any dog learn how to walk on the leash without pulling or other negative behaviors.
-However, they should never be used on puppies.
-Many dogs won’t ever need a prong collar.
-It’s a tool meant as a last resort to be used with dogs that keep pulling on the leash, despite your best efforts to get the behavior to cease.
+When properly fitted, a prong collar is a safe and effective training tool that can help a dog learn how to walk on the leash without pulling or exhibiting other negative behaviors.
+However, it should never be used on puppies.
+Also, many dogs won’t ever need a prong collar.
+It’s a tool meant as a last resort for dogs that keep pulling on the leash despite the owner’s best efforts to get the behavior to cease.

-Prong collars are not meant for long-term use.
-They’re meant to teach your dog how to use the leash properly before switching to another form of collar for walking.
-One final rule: never leave the prong collar on your dog when they’re unsupervised!
-If they become ensnared, it could be detrimental for your dog.
+A prong collar is not meant for long-term use.
+It’s meant to teach your dog how to use the leash properly before you switch to another form of collar for walking.
+One final rule: Never leave the prong collar on your dog when they’re unsupervised!
+If they become ensnared, it could be dangerous for your dog.